yesnik/linux-guides/files.md

 ## Archive

-- `tar -zcvf archive.tar.gz /home/www` - create archive in current directory with folder's structure `/home/www`
+- `tar -zcvf archive.tar.gz -C /var/www .` - create archive in current folder with the content of folder `/var/www`
-- `tar -zxvf archive.tar.gz -C /tmp` - extract archive to `/tmp`, i.e. this path will be created: `/tmp/home/www/...`
+- `tar -zxvf archive.tar.gz -C /tmp` - extract the content of archive to `/tmp`